enricocavalli/enricocavalli.github.io/content/writeups/Hackinghub/Merry ToxMas.md

 ## note about networking

-If network connection to al least localhost were allowed, another possibility would have been using a payload like
+If network connection to at least localhost were allowed, another possibility would have been using a payload like

 ```json